tyconsulting/Azure.ManagementGroup.Hierarchy.Config/README.md

-# Azure.ManagementGroup.Hierarchy.Config
+# Azure Management Group Hierarchy Configuration

-Solution for configuring Azure Management Group hierarchy via Azure DevOps
+This repository contains artifacts required to configure Azure Management Group hierarchy for a tenant.